We provide boutique professional services firms with the systems, tools & strategic guidance they need to unlock ongoing, sustainable growth.

 The privacy of your data is extremely important to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.

-This policy applies to all products built and maintained by Stirred AB including Metamorphous.
+This policy applies to all products and services built, operated and maintained by Stirred AB, including Metamorphous.

 What we collect and why